j620656786206/hugoblog/content/post/en/Firebase Email Verification (Part 27)/index.en.md

             }
         });

-The code checks the email is verfied or not, if yes it redirect the page to <code>HomeActivity</code>, if not then sot he error message and sign the user out
+The code checks the email is verified or not, if yes it redirect the page to <code>HomeActivity</code>, if not then sot he error message and sign the user out

 ## Email Screenshot
 <figure>